stefan-b-jakobsson/x16-upgrade/README.md

 The package file format is made especially for this tool.
 A package file contains all three firmware components (ROM, VERA, and SMC).

-Creators of package files are responsible to make sure that the firmware components in a package are compatible with each other.
+Package creators must ensure all included firmware components are compatible with each other.

 You can create your own package files with tools included in this project: